kennyromanov/env-preset/README.md

 }
 ```

-2. The **"extends"** directive mixes your config with the target config:
+2. The **"extends"** directive mixes your config with the target one:

 ```json5
 {